Key Questions: What’s the Outlook for US Equities in 2022?

 In short, we do not believe that it will be a year for “set it and forget it” portfolio management, as we foresee an environment where active management and prudent risk-taking are likely to be rewarded.

 About Stephen Hoedt

-Stephen Hoedt is responsible for the oversight of our proprietary equity strategies, individual equity due diligence, equity trading, and both taxable and municipal fixed income due diligence with an emphasis on credit research.
-Within the Equity Research team he is responsible for coverage of Energy, Financials, Industrials, and Materials.
+Stephen Hoedt is responsible for the oversight of our internally-managed strategies, individual equity due diligence, equity trading, and both taxable and municipal fixed income due diligence with an emphasis on credit research.
+Within the Equity Research team he is responsible for coverage of Energy, Industrials, and Materials.

 Steve has been quoted in several publications including Barron’s and The Wall Street Journal, and has also appeared on CNBC and Bloomberg TV.